Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Amazon: Is there anything Amazon doesn’t have?
 My husband and I joke that Amazon and Disney are going to take over the world!
 Amazon carries Recollections cardstock, as I mentioned above, and also has some other great paper brands.

-Savage Universal Paper: If you are looking for A LOT of paper and need to be as cost-effective as possible, I highly recommend using the large paper rolls by Savage Universal.
-These are most traditionally used for photo backdrops but are thick enough to cut and use for paper flowers as well!
-See how I used Savage paper with my Poppy flowers!
+Savage Universal Paper: If you’re looking for A LOT of paper and need to be as cost-effective as possible, I highly recommend using the large paper rolls by Savage Universal.
+These are most traditionally used for photo backdrops but are thick enough to cut and use for paper flowers as well.
+See how I used Savage paper with my Poppy flowers.

 On a sea-green background surrounding a white script "A", red and pink paper flowers with white leaves adorn the wall.
 The shelf below holds a mini globe, books, and candles.
 You can create beautiful paper flowers with my SVG files.

 Crepe Paper: At some point, you may want to venture into the world of crepe paper flowers.
-In that case, you will definitely fall in love with Carte Fini crepe paper.
+In that case, you’ll definitely fall in love with Carte Fini crepe paper.
 I’ve tried other crepe papers out there, but this is by far the best there is.

-Another close second is the Lia Griffith brand of crepe paper too!
+Another close second is the Lia Griffith brand of crepe paper.

 Craft Stores For Cardstock

-Joann Fabric Crat Store: Joann Fabric has a very wide variety of cardstock, including single sheets and value packs.
-You can also order online from them!
+Also, check your other local craft stores for more paper options, such as Hobby Lobby, etc. They carry a wide variety of cardstock, including single sheets and value packs.
+You can also order online from them.

 A variety of paper flowers like lilies, daisies, and more in a rainbow of colors surrounded by green leaves are arranged on a white table.